Here’s how I made a huge change to my bathroom at very little cost thanks to B&M self adhesive floor planks:

 The B&M self adhesive floor planks were so easy to lay.
 I gave the existing tiles a good clean and dried them really well.
 Then I laid the planks directly on top of the tiles.
 They were pretty easy to cut using a Stanley knife.
 I even used scissors for some of the more awkward cuts.
 The whole process took about 3.5 hours.
 I cleverly decided to do this on the hottest day of the year so there were lots of water breaks – I could probably have been faster if I’d picked a more sensible day!

-If you are not able to make it to a B&M store, or if if they are out of stock, I have since discovered that B&Q do very similar vinyl planks which work out only slightly more expensive per square metre.
+If you are not able to make it to a B&M store, or if if they are out of stock, I have since discovered that Amazon have a selection of very similar vinyl planks, some of which work out only slightly more expensive per square metre:

 The finished floor can be seen in the photo at the top of the page.
 I am so happy with the finished result.
 Not only does the floor look great but it’s lovely and warm underfoot too.
 I was so impressed with the vinyl planks I went on to use them again in my kitchen makeover.
 To be clear, this is not an ad, I paid for the flooring myself.